Ben Crosland Biography

 In 2015, Crosland was commissioned by Marsden Jazz Festival to write a set of jazz arrangements of Ray Davies’ iconic songs.
 That commission led to the formation of his Ray Davies Songbook Quintet featuring Dave O’Higgins, John Etheridge, Steve Lodder and Sebastiaan de Krom.
 The band has recorded two Volumes of the Songbook and continues to play at clubs and festivals across the country.

 Ben has been associated with the Marsden Jazz Festival since its inception in 1992, presenting headlining concerts throughout that time featuring John Surman, Andy Sheppard, Tim Garland, Jim Hart and Dennis Rollins, amongst others.
 Together with Dave Tyas, he has been a member of the John Etheridge Trio North since 1999, touring annually across the north and recording the album Stitched Up in 2006.
-He leads a northern Quartet featuring Rod Mason, Jez Platt and Dave Tyas and also leads house bands at the Keys in Huddersfield and the Lantern in Halifax, promoting concerts featuring guests including Stan Sulzmann, Henry Lowther, Art Themen, Martin Shaw, Frank Ricotti, John Parricelli, Nikki Iles, Mike Walker, John Helliwell, Tony Kofi and Snake Davis.
+He leads a northern Quartet featuring Rod Mason, Dean Stockdale and Dave Tyas and for five years led the house band at the Keys Restaurant in Huddersfield, promoting concerts featuring guests including Stan Sulzmann, Henry Lowther, Art Themen, John Etheridge, Dennis Rollins, Martin Shaw, Frank Ricotti, John Parricelli, Tina May, Nikki Iles, Mike Walker, John Helliwell, Tony Kofi, Alan Barnes, Dave Newton, Simon Spillett and Snake Davis.